Weekend Escapes: Birmingham, Alabama

 Pepper Place, Birmingham

-For your pick of the best local goods in Birmingham, take a visit to Pepper Place.
+For your pick of the best local goods in Birmingham, visit Pepper Place.
 Located in a former Dr. Pepper bottling plant, Pepper Place hosts home-grown businesses and entrepreneurs.
-On Saturday mornings, visit their famous Saturday Market which showcases both local and other Alabama-based artisans.
-Peruse the various tents to purchase locally made items and produce as well as to watch cooking demonstrations while listening to live music.
+On Saturday mornings, visit their famous Saturday Market, which showcases both local and other Alabama-based artisans.
+Purchase locally made items and produce while watching cooking demonstrations with a background of live music.
 A traditional storefront offering local gifts and souvenirs is Alabama Goods.
 Here, you’ll find an array of goods from clothing to pottery to gift baskets.

 Pepper Place Saturday Market, Birmingham - photo credit: Andy Montgomery, Flickr